Weekly Services

 High Holidays

-For High Holidays 2023, we will again enjoy the spiritual leadership of Rabbi Aaron Stucker-Rozovsky and Cantorial Soloist Krishna Alexandra.
-Services will be held in person and via Zoom.
+During our High Holidays we are blessed with the spiritual leadership of Rabbi Aaron Stucker-Rozovsky and Cantorial Soloist Krishna Alexandra.
 Among other highlights, our tradition includes launching Yom Kippur services with the Kol Nidre melody played by a professional cellist, along with extraordinary shofar blowing.

 Join us for services for Erev Rosh Hashanah, first and second day Rosh Hashanah, Tashlich, Kol Nidre, Yom Kippur, and Family Services for both Rosh Hashanah and Yom Kippur.